-A thread lift is a minimally invasive cosmetic procedure that tightens the skin on the face.
-During a thread lift, a cosmetic surgeon uses threads to pull up portions of the skin to reduce the appearance of aging.
+A face thread lift is a minimally invasive cosmetic procedure that tightens the skin on the face.
+It is an alternative to a facelift.
+A cosmetic surgeon uses threads to pull up portions of the skin to reduce the appearance of aging.

 If a person has loose skin on their face, it may cause them to develop jowls or drooping cheeks.
 Some people decide to have cosmetic surgery to tighten this loose skin for esthetic purposes.